Marriage and Family Therapy, M.A.

 Note: If you do not meet the degree or GPA requirements above, you may still be considered for admission.
 Please contact the Office of Graduate Admissions office at firstname.lastname@example.org.

 Applicants who have a GPA lower than 3.0 are required to submit a letter of explanation and viability for entrance into the MFT program.
 Probationary acceptance may be granted if other factors give evidence of the applicant's ability to successfully complete the program.
-The probationary status will be removed when the student has successfully completed nine semester units with a 3.0 GPA or higher.
+The probationary status will be removed when the student has successfully completed nine semester credits with a 3.0 GPA or higher.

 Official Transcript and Other Test Scores